kartonfarkas/api_docs/source/suite/emails/email_create.rst

      -
    * - text_source
      - string
-     - text source of the email
+     - Text source of the email
      -

 .. note::